4 Days in Croatia: The Best Itineraries & How to Plan Them

-From glistening lakes to old Roman cities and islands surrounded by white sand beaches, Croatia is where I live and spend many weeks a year on vacation.
-Croatia is no doubt one of the top holiday destinations in Europe, so, are 4 days in Croatia enough?
-And, what is the ideal 4-day itinerary in Croatia?
+From glistening lakes to ancient Roman cities and islands with white-sand beaches, Croatia is where I live and spend many weeks each year on vacation.
+It’s one of the top holiday destinations in Europe, but if you’re short on time, you might be wondering: are 4 days in Croatia enough, and what’s the best way to plan them?

 They all come with lashings of ice cream and sunshine, so grab your bathing suit and get ready to explore the Adriatic Coast and beyond.

-Option 1 – City Hopping Itinerary: Zagreb, Zadar, And Split
+Option 1 – City Hopping Itinerary (Best For First-Timers): Zagreb, Zadar & Split

 Start your perfect trip in Zagreb, Croatia’s capital

-It’s not the most popular destination on the map, but I find the small city buzz and laid-back atmosphere enchanting.
+It’s not the most popular stop on the map, but I find Zagreb’s laid-back, café-filled centre enchanting.

-Get lost strolling in the city center, then stop and read your book at a cafe at Cvjetni Trg (Flower Square) in the morning, then spend the afternoon wandering up the Strossmayer promenade and along the old medieval city walls up to the Upper Town where you’ll be spoilt with the best city views.
+Get lost strolling in the city center, then stop and read your book at a cafe at Cvjetni Trg (Flower Square) in the morning, then spend the afternoon wandering up the Strossmayer promenade and along the old medieval city walls up to the Upper Town, where you’ll be spoiled with the best city views.

-Then there is the cute open-air farmers market, Dolac Market in the lower town that’s fun to muse around on a sunny day, after which you can end up at Zagreb’s main square – Trg bana Jelačića for drinks.
+Then there is the cute open-air farmers market, Dolac Market in the lower town, where it’s fun to muse around on a sunny day, after which you can end up at Zagreb’s main square – Trg bana Jelačića for drinks.

-Next, make your way to Zadar, which is just under 4 hours drive away and where I live!
+Next, make your way to Zadar, which is just underhours’urs drive a, way and where I live!

 Of all the big cities along the Dalmatian Coast, Zadar is usually people’s last choice.
 But it’s for this reason that it’s one of my favorites – it offers Roman ruins, glistening waters, and nearby island hopping without the crowds!